• Recipe Index

 Storage and Serving

-Potato salad needs to be kept cold.
+Storing: Potato salad needs to be kept cold.
 Keep it in an airtight container in the refrigerator.
-Potato salad will last up to four days.
-It will start to weep moisture and lose its texture.
-I would not recommend freezing potato salad.
-Potatoes do not freeze well.
+It will last up to four days.
+It will start to weep moisture and lose its texture the longer it sits.

-If you serve potato salad at a potluck or BBQ, make sure you keep it on ice and only let it sit out for up to two hours.
+Serving: If you serve potato salad at a potluck or BBQ, make sure you keep it on ice and only let it sit out for up to two hours.
 It is warm outside, above 90 degrees F, allowing it to only sit at room temperature for one hour.
 Toss any leftovers that have been sitting out.
 The best option is always the safe option.
 Food poisoning is no fun.

 Low FODMAP Notes